 - 200. MASTERPIECES OF MUSIC (4).
 A study of outstanding works in music of various types: classical, popular, folk, and jazz.
 Prerequisite: Music 100 or its equivalent.
 F(d) - 209.
 ADVANCED MUSICIANSHIP SKILLS (1) .
 Intensive advanced training in the traditional musicianship skills: sightsinging, rhythm, melodic and rhythmic dictation, keyboard harmony.
 This course is meant to parallel work in the Music 210-211-212 sequence.
 F(d/e), W(d/e), S(d/e) - 210.
 ADVANCED MUSIC THEORY I (4).
 Acoustics as a basis of musical systems.
 Notation.
 Structuring of time in music of Western and non-Western cultures.
 Emphasis on rhythm and performance of time.
 Prerequisite: Music 112.
 F(d) - 211.
 ADVANCED MUSIC THEORY II (4).
 Structuring and perception of melody and its relationship to musical texture.
 Scales and other systems of linear organization in Western and non-Western cultures.
 Emphasis on melodic perception and performance.
 Prerequisite: Music 210.
-W(d)
+W(d) - 212.
+ADVANCED MUSIC THEORY III (4).
+Usage and perception of texture and structure.
+Harmony and simultaneity in Western and non-Western music.
+In-depth analysis of complete musical composition.
+Musical analysis as an approach to performance.
+Prerequisite: Music 210.
+S(d) - 213.
+COUNTERPOINT (4).
+Counterpoint as a linear mode of compositional technique in Western music.
+Modal, tonal, and post-tonal practices.
+Prerequisite: Music 212 or consent of instructor.
+F(d) - 214.
+INSTRUMENTATION (4).
+An exploration of the acoustical and musical characteristics of all the major orchestral and band instruments.
+Combinations of instruments, both as families and mixed ensembles, will be examined and written for.
+Prerequisite: Music 213 or consent of instructor.
+W(d) - 215.
+COMPOSITION AND ARRANGING: ART MUSIC (4).
+Composition and arranging of art music utilizing a variety of resources, from traditional instruments and voice to new instruments, electronics and computer.
+Prerequisite: Music 214 or consent of instructor.

-[†]Quarterly instrument rental fee of \$5. effective Winter, 1974.
+[†]Quarterly instrument rental fee of \$5, effective Winter, 1974.